royalapplications/toolbox/Dynamic Folder/README.md

 This folder contains Dynamic Folder sample scripts.
 These are distributed using a special file format (.rdfe) which makes it easy to import (and export) them in Royal TS/X.

-Documentation for the rJSON format and Dynamic Folders in general is available in our [support portal](https://www.royalapplications.com/go/kb-all-royaljson).
+Documentation for the rJSON format and Dynamic Folders in general is [available here](https://www.royalapplications.com/go/rjson-documentation).

 ## Import